kentucky bourbon butter cake

 • In the recipe below, I instruct you to cool the bundt cake in its pan for 10 minutes.
 I also instruct you to make the bourbon butter glaze during this cooling period.
 It should take around 5 minutes to make the bourbon butter glaze.
 After you’ve made the glaze, immediately brush half of it over and across the bottom of the bundt cake.
 Doing so should take another 5 minutes.
 Once the timer rings, flip the cake as instructed!

 Use the video player below to watch my Instagram Story tutorial on how to make this Kentucky bourbon bundt cake recipe!
-The arrows to the left and right of the frame allow you to skip through the different recipe steps.
-You can also hit the “pause” or “enlarge” buttons on the upper right hand side of the frame to pause or enlarge the frames accordingly.
+Clicking the left and right sides of the frame allow you to move through the different recipe steps.

 Get the Recipe: Kentucky Bourbon Butter Cake Recipe